AlanFreed/BioFibers.jl/README.md

 function newAlveolarChord(Lᵣ::PhysicalScalar, L₀::PhysicalScalar)::AlveolarChord
 ```
 where `Lᵣ` is its chordal length in the reference (strain-free) configuration κᵣ, while `L₀` is its chordal length in an initial configuration κ₀ of analysis, which is typically distinct from κᵣ.

+These constructors will adjust `Lᵣ`, if necessary, to ensure that `Lᵣ` ≤ `L₀` so that these fibers cannot support negative strains in their initial configuration κ₀.